Shoes for Osteoarthritis - What are the Best Shoes for Arthritic Feet?

 Sole Bliss shoes also have an ingenious Bunion Bed stretch panel which stretches to accommodate these foot conditions, relieving the pressure from bunions and cushioning any difficult joints.
 The best shoes for arthritis will match the shape of your foot so that you do not have to twist or contort your foot to fit in the shoes.
 It is important that your arthritis shoes do not rub either.

-Star White Leather & Pink - Trainers for Bunions and Arthritis
+Star: Silver Leather - Trainers for Bunions and Arthritis

 Secondly, the best shoes for arthritis will offer plenty of cushioning.
 All Sole Bliss shoes feature our anatomically contoured and ultra-cushioned footbed.
 This signature footbed is designed to provide cloud-like comfort underneath your entire foot, contour to the shape of your foot, and provide shock absorption as you walk on hard surfaces.